luckboy/Letin/doc/format.md

 ## Symbol table

 The symbol table contains symbol descriptions.
 These symbol descriptions also are aligned 8 bytes.
+If flags of program file have the RELOCATABLE flag, this table is occurs.
 The structure of symbol description is presented in the following table:

 | Name   | Type           | Description                       |
 |:------ |:-------------- |:--------------------------------- |